+Applications must be submitted with all accompanying documents, no later than 3 months before the date of the proposed event.
+Late applications cannot be guaranteed to be determined in time.
 Anyone can apply for consent as long as they can provide evidence of written consent from all landowners affected, have adequate insurance and adhere to the conditions of consent.

 To apply, fill in the application form and return it with completed landowner consent forms and a cheque to cover administration charges to the address given on the form.
 Where other people are affected please get them to fill in the consent form and attach this to your application.
 You can find the forms in the downloads section.

-Your application will be processed and local consultation will be done as required.
+Your application will be processed and local consultation will be considered as required.
 Applications are usually determined within 4 to 6 weeks.
 If your application is approved, we will send you a certificate of consent setting out the conditions that you must comply with.